For the Birds Radio Program: More arrivals: migration update

 (Recording of an American Robin)

 One of the best things about doing this program is hearing from listeners.
 Three listeners have written to report robins seen the first week of March in Ashland and Mason, Wisconsin, and Virginia, Minnesota.
 They are the official winners of KUMD’s “first robin of spring” contest this year.
+The first major flight of robins into Duluth happened right on the first day of spring.
 I also heard from one listener who saw her first robin of the year all the way back on January 14th on the UMD campus.
 Although that bird doesn’t count as the first robin of spring, it certainly sounds like a valid sighting.
 Every winter there are at least a few robins reported from northern Wisconsin and Minnesota.
 In some places they winter around warm springs, where the soil never freezes and so earthworms are available year-round.
 But robins don’t live by worms alone.
 They’re extremely fond of berries, and one or two often brave the cold near a good supply of mountain ash berries or crab apples.
 Robins wear high-grade down underwear and have a high efficiency metabolic furnace, so even a severe Northland winter won’t kill them if they find enough food.
-I didn’t hear of any other wintering robins in the Duluth area this year in spite of the mild weather, probably because there wasn’t much of a berry crop this year.
+I didn’t hear of any other wintering robins in the Duluth area this year in spite of the mild weather, probably because there wasn’t much of a berry crop.
 The UMD robin probably lighted out for more southern territory later in January or in February after Bohemian Waxwings used up just about all the berries in town.

 I’ve been seeing and hearing about lots of Bald Eagles the past few weeks, and Rough-legged and Red-tailed Hawks are starting to return, too.
 Some ducks and blackbirds are back, and on March 19 I heard a Belted Kingfisher rattling in central Duluth.